jlangch/venice/doc/readme/ext-shell.md

 ## process-handle

-Returns the process handle (:java.lang.ProcessHandle) for a PID or nil if there is no process.
+Returns the process handle (:java.lang.ProcessHandle) for a PID or _nil_ if there is no process associated with the PID.

 _Note: Requires Java 9+_